Thursday 19th March 2020

 I suddenly feel now I’ve written too much on this.
 A Pandora’s box I always look back on and get embarrassed, if ever I pique on the subject.
 It’s a bit like name dropping Dinosaurs in earshot of Richard Hammond from Jurassic Park.
 But let’s not talk politics, despite it being so Right Now.
 I even castigated finger-pointing only what? a whole 24 hours ago in the last post.
 Some notes:

-- The tenancy agency rang back (sound of numerous phones going off in the background), sounding annoyed and terse -I cut to the chase and got him to say basically nothing had changed in terms of provisions for anyone who couldn’t pay the rent, as if coronovirus wasn’t on, and that we’d contact him and take it from there if we couldn’t.
+- The tenancy agency rang back (sound of numerous phones going off in the background), sounding annoyed and terse -I cut to the chase and got him to say basically nothing had changed for anyone who couldn’t pay, as if coronovirus wasn’t on, and that we’d contact him from there if we couldn’t.
 The government announced shortly after there would be some provisions of people like ourselves, private renters without income/ new dependents, which we await the deets with bated breath, excuse the pun.

 - I am thinking of cutting my hair.
 Maybe dyeing it, my one chance to go all K-Pop and crazy without work to worry about.
 But then I want it long on top for my trip to New York, a holiday planned pretty much all my life and set for May, though likely it’ll be canceled.
 Such a distant perception these days, almost surreal when you scroll back and see images of people outside enjoying themselves, even just vague figures in the streets doing their day to day without such a specific care in the world.